Part two boogaloo.

 Status: Ongoing (8 volumes)

+Where to buy: Amazon.
 Check their page in Viz here for other places to buy.
 (I’m still salty Viz doesn’t have their titles on BW.)

-• Blue Flag by Kaito – In the same way that My Love Mix-Up’s ‘home’ is its lightheartedness and honesty, Blue Flag’s to me is its themes of self-discovery and its insistence all throughout the series to allow young people to navigate the world in their own terms.
+The drama adaptation is also available to watch on Netflix! - Blue Flag by Kaito – In the same way that My Love Mix-Up’s ‘home’ is its lightheartedness and honesty, Blue Flag’s to me is its themes of self-discovery and its insistence all throughout the series to allow young people to navigate the world in their own terms.
 Thinking about Blue Flag will always make me feel emotional.
 I literally read the entire series over the course of a week or so and it left a huge impact on me.
 Such a great heartfelt series!

 Rated: Sweet